 What purpose did the pyramids have?

-The simplest explanation for the use of the pyramids is that they were places of burial for their respective kings, the discovery of a sarcophagus in all three pyramids backing this idea up.
+The simplest explanation for the use of the pyramids is that they were places of burial for their respective kings; the discovery of a sarcophagus in all three pyramids backs up this idea.
 The pyramid complexes, and the grave goods once located inside them, helped the king ascend to the afterlife.

-Interestingly the spiritual importance of Giza appears to cross the ages.
-In late 2010, archaeologists announced the discovery of about 400 malnourished people, buried with few grave goods, located near the Wall of the Crow.
+Interestingly, the spiritual importance of Giza appears to cross the ages.
+In late 2010, archaeologists announced the discovery of the remains of about 400 malnourished people, buried with few grave goods, located near the Wall of the Crow.
 They date to between 2,700 and 2,000 years ago, two millennia after the pyramids had been built, their burial location suggesting they had a desire to be near Giza.